abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 interest in examining our experience.
 It's like parents who constantly tell their child what to do, trying to force the child to act in certain ways; after a while, the child doesn't bother listening.
 The child and parents can end up with a split.
-It can be the same with our minds—we can have this split as well.
+It can be the same with our minds---we can have this split as well.
 We might try force ourselves to focus or practice harder, but there's a part of the mind that can rebel, that doesn't want to do be forced.